fmorfini/fmorfini.github.io/pages/about.md

 My **background** is in clinical psychology and neuroimaging, with bachelor's and master's degrees in clinical psychology and neuroscience from San Raffaele University (Milan, Italy).
 I am also a licensed clinical psychologist in Italy.

-I am originally from Milan (Italy) and I am a USA resident.
+I am originally from Milan (Italy) and I am a US resident.